eliemichel/SlangWebGPU/README.md

 9. Generalize to cases where we want to expose **multiple entry points** from the same shader, hence implementing multiple `dispatch` methods.

-10. Progressively complexify the generator to handle slang shader file inclusion (through a Depfile).
+10. Progressively complexify the generator to handle slang shader file inclusion (through a Depfile), to support global uniform buffers, etc.

-TODO: autodiff.
-TODO: custom entry point name
-TODO: uniforms
+TODO: try more complex scenarios (with autodiff).
 TODO: texture
 TODO: backport emscripten changes to webgpu distrib
+TODO: local uniform parameters
+TODO: Generate the Uniform struct
+TODO: CI

 Internal notes
 --------------